-Prerequisite: Completion of EMT-310 with a minimum grade of B.

-This course provides paramedic students with direct patient care assessment and treatment experience in the hospital and field se assessment and treatment experience in the hospital and field setting.
+Prerequisite: Completion of EMT-310 with a minimum grade of B. This course provides paramedic students with direct patient care assessment and treatment experience in the hospital and field setting.
 Upon successful completion of this course, the student will receive a training program certificate of completion that will allow the student to sit for the paramedic National Registry of Emergency Medical Technicians (NREMT) exam.

-Engineering (ENGI)

-ENGI-110 Introduction to Engineering
+Engineering (ENGI) ENGI-110 Introduction to Engineering